itsnotjohn/vanityURLProtection/README.md

 # vanityURLProtection
-> this is a simple Protection VanityURL.
+> this is a simple Protection VanityURL.\n
 *use the code for study only, do not copy!*